This website uses cookies to help improve your user experience

 AI-powered pattern detection

-AI in finance is also adept at financial risk assessment that informs strategy and investment policies.
+AI in the finance industry is also adept at financial risk assessment that informs strategy and investment policies.
 Companies apply AI-driven predictive analytics to generate detailed market reports, research interest rates, and forecast future sales.

 While online threats tend to be in the spotlight with huge sums of money on the line, the bank’s ATMs are also a source of many concerns and vulnerabilities.
 Using AI and IoT tandem, banks can incorporate and scale predictive maintenance software across the entire ATM network.
 The solution tracks performance of every machine and issues alerts to maintenance staff before an ATM breaks down.
 Inactive ATMs lose a bank its service fees and create customer frustration, so keeping them operable 24/7 is in every bank’s best interest.